KSU-FYS2025/First-Year-Scholars-AR/README.md

 - Using the meta quest controller, press the "Open list button" (B by default) to access the points of interest in the Atrium building
 - Search for a destination of your choice and simply press it to generate an arrow guiding to your destination and an approximate distance
-- To navigate using speech-to-text: press the microphone button located at the top of the navigation list UI and follow the on-screen instructions
+- To navigate using dictation: make sure the application have access to the microphone on the Meta Quest headset.
+Then press the microphone button located at the top of the navigation list UI and follow the on-screen instructions